syncfusion-content/flutter-docs/Flutter/AIAssistView/AIAssistview-theme.md

 {% endhighlight %}
 {% endtabs %}

->You can refer to our [`Flutter AI AssistView`](https://www.syncfusion.com/flutter-widgets/flutter-chat) feature tour page for its groundbreaking feature representations.
-You can also explore our [`Flutter AI AssistView example`](https://flutter.syncfusion.com/#/chat/getting-started) which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the assist view with built-in support for creating stunning visual effects.
+>You can refer to our [`Flutter AI AssistView`](https://www.syncfusion.com/flutter-widgets/flutter-aiassistview) feature tour page for its groundbreaking feature representations.
+You can also explore our [`Flutter AI AssistView example`](https://flutter.syncfusion.com/#/ai-assist-view/getting-started) which demonstrates interaction between users and AI services in a fully customizable layout and shows how to easily configure the AI AssistView with built-in support for creating stunning visual effects.